-- We have a Complaints Procedure which is available to parents, pupils/students and members of staff who wish to report concerns.
-This can be found on the website. - All reported concerns will be taken seriously and considered within the relevant and appropriate process.
-Anything that constitutes an allegation against a member of staff or volunteer will be dealt with under the specific Procedures for Managing Allegations/Low Level Concerns against Staff part of the Complaints policy.
+• We have a Complaints Procedure which is available to parents, pupils/students and members of staff who wish to report concerns.
+This can be found on the website under Policies.

+All reported concerns will be taken seriously and considered within the relevant and appropriate process.
+Anything that constitutes an allegation against a member of staff or volunteer will be dealt with under the specific Procedures for Managing Allegations/Low Level Concerns against Staff policy.
+This can be found in the staff handbook.